o3o/dirimere/README.md

 dub fetch dirimere
 dub run dirimere
 ```
-It will create `.mirror` folder and clone the repositories.
-It is recommended to add `.mirror` folder to `.gitignore`.
+It will create `.dirimere` folder and clone the repositories.
+It is recommended to add `.dirimere` folder to `.gitignore`.

 4. Build your project with Dub as usual.